 A classic vodka martini is a super simple cocktail.
 It only has two ingredients, but because it is so simple, there are a number of small variations that can really impact the final drink.

-Personally, I love simple cocktails because I enjoy mixing up a drink at home sometimes, and I am by no means as skilled as most bartenders I know—far from it.
-But, a vodka martini is not only delicious, it’s super easy to make and I almost always have the ingredients on hand.
+Personally, I love simple cocktails because I enjoy mixing up a drink at home sometimes, and a classic vodka martini is not only delicious, but it’s super easy to make.
+And, I almost always have the ingredients on hand.

 - 3 parts vodka

 - 1 cocktail shaker or glass

 - In a cocktail shaker or glass filled with ice, add the vodka and vermouth.
 Stir to combine and then strain into your a glass.

 - Squeeze the lemon rind over the top of the drink.
 Then add the rind to the drink.

 - In a cocktail shaker or glass filled with ice, add the vodka, vermouth, and olive juice, Stir to combine and then strain into a chilled glass.Squeeze the lemon rind over the top of the drink.
 Then, add the rind and 1-2 olives to the drink.